 Choose One Consistent Location

-Once your puppy figures out that they are supposed to use the bathroom outside, they will be more flexible about going in various outdoor locations, such as on walks.
-However, it is best to stick to one familiar location when getting them used to going outside.
-Their own scent will linger in this area and remind them what they are supposed to do.
+Once your puppy figures out that it is supposed to use the bathroom outside, it will be more flexible about going to various outdoor locations, such as on walks.
+However, it is best to stick to one familiar location when getting used to going outside.
+Their scent will linger in this area and remind them what to do.

 Take Advantage of Crate Training

-Crate training is helpful for avoiding accidents at night or when you need to leave your puppy alone for longer than an hour or two.
+Crate training helps avoid accidents at night or when you must leave your puppy alone for longer than an hour or two.
 Most puppies instinctively want to avoid using the bathroom where they sleep, so getting them comfortable with spending a reasonable amount of time in a crate until they are housebroken can help them learn to wait.
 However, leaving young puppies alone should be kept to a minimum, and even adult dogs should be let outside at least every eight hours whenever possible.

 Have an Indoor Backup Option